 The Farr Theater ran silent movies till 1929 when talking movies hit the market.
 Enlarged in 1936 to double the seating to 200.

-The theater was sold in 1975 after the death of Roy Farr to Charlotte Martin and was operated as the Old Bijou until 1978.
+The theatre was sold in 1975 after the death of Roy Farr to Charlotte Martin and was operated as the Old Bijou Theatre until 1978.

-St. John’s Lutheren Church was housed inside the theater for 10 years before Main Street Theatre Inc. bought the building in 1988.
+St. John’s Lutheren Church was housed inside the theatre for 10 years before Main Street Theatre Inc. bought the building in 1988.

-Today the theater is operated by Main Street Theatre Inc, a 501©3 non-profit organization, producing Main Street Film Festival and Screenings, along with live entertainment.
+Today the theatre is operated by Main Street Theatre Inc, a 501©3 non-profit organization, producing Main Street Film Festival and Screenings, along with live entertainment.

-The Farr Best Theater was placed on the National Register of Historic places on September 12, 1996.
+The Farr Best Theatre was placed on the National Register of Historic places on September 12, 1996.